Tanz0rz/haxe-fmod/extension/examples/core-api-common-dsp-effects.md

 ## 53
 <!-- FMOD_DSP_TYPE -->
 haxefmod.core.DspType is an enum abstract with the same names and values, minus MAX.
 Every built-in type is available on every target.
-Third-party and custom plugin types are not.
+A third-party plugin loads with StudioSystem.loadPlugin and its unit is created with Dsp.createByPlugin, native only (unsupported in HTML5).
 ```haxe
 import haxefmod.core.Dsp;
 import haxefmod.core.DspType;